 “ It's the divine enablement to fulfill a divine purpose.”

 As you can read, there are lots of different answers to a very simple question all containing various measures of truth.
 This person had a great answer.
 “The anointing is the unction to function in the grace and power of God to accomplish His will and purpose.”
 Like this person and others I believe the anointing is joined to the ministry of the Holy Spirit.
 In other words, the anointing is directly linked to Holy Ghost purpose that we can find throughout the Bible from Genesis to Revelation.
-It should be clear however that you can’t have the anointing of the Holy Ghost without the Holy Ghost.
+It should be clear however that you can’t have the anointing of the Holy Spirit without the Holy Spirit.
 That sounds simple, but some need reminding.

 SPIRITUAL CONFLICT AND LIBERTY